jmespath-community/jmespath.spec/README.md

 Writing a JEP can be a lot of work, so it can help to get initial guidance before getting too far.
 You can chat on the JMESPath gitter channel
 (https://gitter.im/jmespath/chat) to get an initial pulse of a new feature.

 Then open a [discussion](https://github.com/jmespath-community/jmespath.spec/discussions) to discuss the feature, its merit, and any possible alternatives.
-Once the discussion has reached a mature level of feedback it will be assigned a JEP#.
-At this point it is safe to begin composing a
+Once the discussion has reached a mature level of feedback, it will be assigned a JEP number _N_.
-JEP, along with all the required changes and documentation.
+At that point it is safe to begin composing JEP-_N_ along with all the required changes and documentation.

 ### Tenets of JMESPath